The 7th Voyage of Sinbad: Production

 The cyclops and dragon battle sequence from the film.

-Schneer announced the production in June 1957.
-It was a co-production between his company, Morningstar, and Columbia Pictures.
+Producer Charles H. Schneer announced the production in June 1957.
+It was a co-production between Columbia Pictures and his company Morningstar.

-The leads, Kerwin Mathews and Kathryn Grant were under contract to Columbia.
 Schneer left for Europe to scout locations on 15 July.
 Filming started the following month in Granada, Spain.

+Casting

+The leads, Kerwin Mathews and Kathryn Grant, were under contract to Columbia, both having played in crime and war films in the years before.

+Special effects

-It took Ray Harryhausen 11 months to complete the full color, widescreen stop-motion animation sequences for The 7th Voyage of Sinbad.
-Harryhausen's "Dynamation" label was used for the first time on this film.
+It took Ray Harryhausen 11 months to complete the stop-motion animation sequences for his first full color film, using proper lighting design and editing live action footage with rear projection.
+His "Dynamation" label was used for the first time on this film.

-Harryhausen gave the cyclops a horn, goat legs, and cloven hooves, an idea based upon the concept of the Greek god Pan.
-He lifted much of the creature's design (for example the torso, chest, arms, poise and style of movement) from his concept of the Ymir (the Venusian creature from his earlier 20 Million Miles to Earth).
-He used the same armature for both figures; to do this, he had to cannibalize the Ymir, removing the latter's latex body.
+The cyclops, the film's most popular character with his horn, goat legs and cloven hooves, was based upon the Greek god Pan.
+Harryhausen lifted much of the creature's design—torso, chest, arms, poise and style of movement—from Ymir, the Venusian creature he animated in 20 Million Miles to Earth (1957).
+He used the same armature, removing Ymir's latex body.

-Harryhausen researched the cobra-woman sequence (when Sakourah entertains the Caliph and the Sultan) by watching a belly dancer in Beirut, Lebanon.
-During the performance, Harryhausen says, "smoke was coming up my jacket.
-I thought I was on fire!
-It turned out the gentleman behind me was smoking a hookah!"
-The cyclops is the film's most popular character, but Harryhausen's personal favorite was the cobra-woman, a combination of Princess Parisa's maid, Sadi, and a cobra.
+Harryhausen's personal favorite was the serpent woman belly dancer, created by the magician Sokurah to entertain the Caliph and the Sultan.
+As reference for this creature with four arms and a cobra's tail, Harryhausen watched a dancer in Beirut, Lebanon."
+The figure was reused to make the Gorgon Medusa in Harryhausen's final film, Clash of the Titans (1981).

-The film's original script had a climax that involved two cyclops fighting.
-In the final version, however, the climactic battle featured a single cyclops versus a dragon.
-The model of the dragon was more than three feet long and was very difficult to animate; the fight sequence took nearly three weeks for Harryhausen to complete.
-Originally, it was planned to have the dragon breathing fire from its mouth during the entire sequence, but the cost was deemed too high.
-So the scenes where it does breathe fire, Harryhausen used a flamethrower, shooting out flames 30 to 40 feet against a night sky, then superimposed the filmed fire very near the dragon's mouth.
-The dragon model used parts of the model of the Rhedosaurus from The Beast from 20,000 Fathoms.
+The original script had a climax with two cyclops fighting.
+It was replaced by a cyclops facing a dragon, a sequence that took nearly three weeks for Harryhausen to complete.
+It was planned to have the dragon breathing fire during its entirety but the cost was deemed too high.
+In the scenes where it does, Harryhausen filmed flames shooting out a flamethrower 30 to 40 feet against a night sky, then superimposed them near the dragon's mouth.
+A more than three feet long model difficult to animate, the dragon used parts of the Rhedosaurus from The Beast from 20,000 Fathoms.

-The sword fight scene between Sinbad and the skeleton proved so popular with audiences that Harryhausen recreated and expanded the scene five years later, this time having a group of seven armed skeletons fight the Greek hero Jason and his men in 1963's Jason and the Argonauts.
+The sword fight scene between Sinbad and the skeleton proved so popular with audiences that Harryhausen recreated and expanded it a few years later, with seven armed skeletons attacking the Greek hero Jason and his men in Jason and the Argonauts (1963).

-The stop-motion cobra-woman figure used for the film was cannibalized 20 years later in order to make the Medusa figure in Harryhausen's final film, Clash of the Titans.